 a sore thumb.
 Maher tells us that this is owned by the Prince of Qatar who only uses it once or twice a year.
 We were told a couple of days ago that the Omani Government has a strict system of planning controls in place, particularly where views are concerned.
 In Muscat for example, the maximum building height has been set at twenty storeys to avoid obstructing views of the mountains.
 I think the Prince of Qatar must have pulled a swifty to get his monstrosity built.
 I wonder if it’s illegal to criticise the Prince of Qatar.
 If it is I think I am now in a lot of trouble.
 I think I might be OK as long as we never go to Qatar.
 I hope we remember never to go to Qatar.

 On the drive back we pass the Saiq military airport.
 I ask Maher why there seems to be so much military activity going on here.
 He says that the army does a lot of training here, and the British Army also sends troops here to train.
 He says that we will probably hear a lot of gunfire while we’re staying here, and we have.
 Issy

 says she wonders what it would feel like to have it aimed at us.
 I hope we don’t get to find out.
 Maher says that while Oman is currently on good terms with just about everyone, they are surrounded by volatile neighbours - Yemen to the south west, Saudi Arabia to the west, and Iran is only sixty kilometres away across the Strait of Hormuz to the north.
 Omanis are extra nervous about their neighbours now due to the Sultan’s age and poor health, and the uncertainty surrounding his successor.
 Maher says that the military needs to be prepared “just in case”.

 We spend the afternoon lazing by the pool.

-resort.
+door to the resort.
 Issy says the flares are just part of a birthday party, but I’m struggling to share her optimism.
-I think I can feel a sleepless night coming in.
+I think I can feel a sleepless night coming on.

 ; mem: 1.3mb